 Since we no longer had the box the pool came in we decided to use a large bag we found on sale.
 Another idea is to use a large Christmas tree storage bag.

 Once the pool is put away, be sure to properly clean and dry the remaining pieces; To include the pump, hoses and anything else that came with the pool.
 We were able to fit the hoses into the bag but had to store the pump and leg attachments separately in a large plastic storage container.

 Both the bag with the pool liner and pump are stored in our garage out of harsh temperatures.

 SHOULD I TAKE DOWN MY INTEX POOL FOR WINTER

 The Intex manual for this type of pool recommends taking down and storing when the temperatures can drop below 32 degrees Fahrenheit.
 Otherwise you risk ice damage to the pool.

 Although it was a fair amount of work to prepare this pool for winter storage, it is absolutely worth it.
-This pool is a fun, summer, family activity that all of us enjoy, and it’s important we take the time now so that we can enjoy it again next year.
+This pool is a fun, summer, family activity that all of us enjoy and it’s important we take the time to store it now so that we can enjoy it again next year.